jparrill/hypershift-disconnected/docs/content/IPv6/dns.md

-The DNS part it's one of the mosts critical parts.
-To configure the name resolution in our virtualized environment we will need to:
+The DNS configuration is a critical aspect of our setup.
+To enable name resolution in our virtualized environment, follow these steps:

-Create the DNS main configuration for the dnsmasq server:
+1. Create the primary DNS configuration file for the dnsmasq server:

 - `/opt/dnsmasq/dnsmasq.conf`
 ```conf